From time to time, I have people ask me for advice on how to kill their job interview.

 Side note: Glassdoor could also help demystify this question for you as well.

-If they aren’t measuring, they’re not improving, which will mean you won’t be improving either.
-Or if they don’t seem to place value on measuring stuff in the first place, it’s usually a sign of laziness or inaptitude, both of which are negative.
+If no one on the team is measuring their progress, they’re not improving, which will mean you won’t be improving either.
+Or if they don’t seem to place value on measuring stuff in the first place, it’s usually a sign of laziness or ineptitude, both of which are negative.
 It’s pretty hard to change cultures like this, in my experience at least.

 On the opposite end of the spectrum, if the interviewer has a good answer to this question, it’s a great sign that they’re a high-caliber team.